jmcnamara/polars_excel_writer/examples/Readme.md

 * `write_excel_chart.rs` - An example of using `polars_excel_writer` in
   conjunction with `rust_xlsxwriter` to write a Polars dataframe to a worksheet and then add a chart to plot the data.

+* `write_excel_combined.rs` - An example of writing a Polar Rust dataframe to an Excel file.

 * `write_excel_date_format.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This example demonstrates how to change the